M28755/CURRENCY-CONVERTER-HACKATHON/README.md

-# FX Checker — Currency Converter
+# FX Checker ï¿½ Currency Converter

 A sleek, dark-themed currency converter web app built for a hackathon.
 It fetches real-time and historical exchange rates from the **Frankfurter API** and presents them in a modern, minimal UI.